 - Are experiencing cardiac symptoms such as shortness of breath or chest pain

-Expectations for a nuclear cardiac stress test
+Preparing for and performing a nuclear cardiac stress test

 - Have an EKG attached to your chest